edivaldolluisb/PassIn/README.md

     npm run dev
     ```

-### If there is any error try to intall all the dependencies again
+### If there is any error try to install all the dependencies again

 ### Installation